 If your organization is dedicated to providing the best customer service experiences possible, as it should be, then you’ve likely considered ways to improve your customer support call center.
 After all, consumers are known to switch to competitors when they feel they’ve received poor service from their initial choice, and customer service is becoming more important than product quality and price for many.
 A 2018 report revealed that poor customer service can cost businesses up to $75 billion a year, a significant rise since a similar 2016 report.
 The explanation for “serial switching” is that customers don’t feel appreciated or are unable to speak with anyone able to adequately answer their concerns.
 Companies are failing to provide the positive environment that encourages customer loyalty.
 This means a company that wants to be successful must constantly improve their customer’s experiences to stay ahead of the competition.

-A basic step to creating a good call-center experience is to reduce the amount of effort the consumer must exert.
+A basic step to creating the best call center service is to reduce the amount of effort the consumer must exert.
 Interactive voice response (IVR) software has been doing just that by allowing customers to choose options from a menu to reach the appropriate department for their needs.
 Recently, conversational IVR has taken this concept to the next level.

 Conversational IVR uses AI to deliver smarter, easier, and more efficient service.
 This technology has benefits for both the customers and the company.
 Customers are able to simply say what they want, eliminating the need to use a touchpad or memorize options.
 Many conversational IVR packages also make it simple to collect customer data in order to better understand their behavior and form actionable insights.
 Thus, customers have a better experience with the technology, and companies are able to more effortlessly engage with consumers and analyze feedback.